schultjw/03_Queue_Lab/README.md

 #### 5. What is the purpose of "templates" in C++?

+1. To avoid repeating code which is identical except for different types.

+2. To generate code in compile time.

 #### 6. What would the syntax be for dynamically allocating an array of 10 ints, in C++?

  //Allocate the memory.